-- Night custodians will clean and disinfect common spaces (offices, lounge, restrooms, etc.) in addition to their normal cleaning rotations. - Specific classrooms will be disinfected if the teacher indicates he or she visited the room that day. - Day custodians will regularly disinfect high touch items multiple times throughout the work day according to the District's Day Custodian Run Sheet (Appendix A). - Cleaning and disinfecting supplies will regularly be restocked by the custodial crew. - Employees will be given access to disinfecting supplies and instructions for their use. - Commonly used office equipment will have disinfectant and instructions nearby that will allow for employees to disinfect before and after each use. - Employees are allowed time during their shifts to disinfect and/or clean their work areas. - Employees may be temporarily assigned cleaning or disinfecting duties as part of the normal work day. - Signage about disinfecting before and after each use is posted near areas that contain common-use office equipment.
+- Night custodians will clean common spaces (offices, lounge, restrooms, etc.) and disinfect-high-touch areas. - High-touch areas in specific classrooms will be cleaned, if the teacher indicates he or she visited the room that day. - Day custodians will regularly disinfect high touch items multiple times at least once throughout during the work day according to the District's Day Custodian Run Sheet (Appendix A). - Cleaning and disinfecting supplies will regularly be restocked by the custodial crew. - Employees will be given access to cleaning and disinfecting supplies and instructions for their use. - Commonly used office equipment will have disinfectant and instructions nearby that will allow for employees to disinfect before and after each use. - Employees are allowed time during their shifts to disinfect and/or clean their work areas. - Employees may be temporarily assigned cleaning or disinfecting duties as part of the normal work day. - Signage about disinfecting before and after each use is posted near areas that contain common-use office equipment.